Clarifai/old-docs/portal-guide/psearch/visual-search.md

 # Visual Search

-With visual search, you can search for images in your application based on their visual similarity to other images.
+With visual search, you can search for images in your application based on their "visual similarity" to other images.
 Visual search uses the same underlying technology that powers classification and detection, but does not require concepts.
 This means that you do not need to label or train your model with custom concepts, and you do not need to use any existing concepts in our pre-built models.
 Visual search ranks your data based on the similarity of visual characteristics alone.

 Just keep in mind that visual search is not an "objective" measure of visual similarity.
 Visual search uses a model *embedding* to measure visual similarity.
 The embedding can be thought of as your model's "feature identifier".
 If you train your model on images of human faces, it will understand features like eyes, ears, noses and mouths; if you train your model on images of houses, it will understand features like windows, roofs and doors.